felipesere/oak/README.md

 Running the `oak` server from within Docker is fairly easy, if you have Docker installed.
 Installing Docker varies per operating system.
 [This gist](https://gist.github.com/rstacruz/297fc799f094f55d062b982f7dac9e41) gives a good overview for Mac, Windows, and various Linux distros.
-Do be mindful that a gist is not official documentation!
+Remember that a gist is not official documentation!

 Once you have docker installed, all you need to do is build it from the root of the repository:
 ```sh